jrjones/blog.jrj.org/pages/what-i-use.md

         <p>I am no longer a developer by trade, but I still try to keep my skills (reasonably) sharp.
 Software development is a tool-heavy hobby, and here’s what’s in my toolbox:</p>

         <h2>Programming Languages</h2>
         <p>My favorite language is C# - it’s the one that I enjoy most, and best fits my own aesthetic and architectural sensibilities.
-However, I don’ really get a chance to write C# code anymore.
+However, I don’t really get a chance to write much C# code anymore.
 I used C# for the first time in 2000, and promised on that day I would never write another line of C or C++, a promise I have thus far managed to keep.
-(However, still frequently need to read or perform static and dynamic analysis of C/C++ code.)</p>
+(However, still frequently need to read or perform static and dynamic analysis of C/C++ code.)
+One of the nice benefits of working with VR and AR for over the last year + is that I've had a chance to play around with C# again.</p>

         <p>I’m currently ramping up on Swift, which I’m really impressed by so far.
-I wrote some Objective C back in college, and a couple more recent small iOS projects.
-I’m very pleased to see Objective C have a modern successor, and am pretty much just waiting for an interesting project to catch my eye to force me to learn it in earnest.</p>
+I wrote some Objective C back in college, and a couple more recent small iOS projects and am not a fan, so I’m very pleased to see Objective C have a modern successor; I'm pretty much just waiting for an interesting project to catch my eye to force me to learn it in earnest.</p>

         <p>I’ve written more JavaScript in my time than I would like to admit.
-Tens, probably hundreds of thousands of lines of JavaScript.
+Hundreds of thousands of lines of JavaScript.
 My shrink and I are still working through the PTSD caused by writing so much JavaScript.
 I haven’t really had much need to play around with any of the JS frameworks (like Node, Angular, etc.) but I’m really quite enamored with jQuery, which makes DOM manipulation ridiculously easy.</p>

         <p>Historically, I’ve worked with a number of languages.
 Some I really enjoyed (ColdFusion, Perl, Ruby) and some were torture (Z-80 Assembler, Cobol.)
-I’ve had to do a little PHP to keep my WordPress install humming along, but I do not consider myself even moderately proficient.</p>
+And, of course, pre-2000 I spent a lot of time sweating over C/C++ code.
+I had to do a little PHP to keep my (now retired) WordPress install humming along, but I do not consider myself even moderately proficient.</p>

         <h2>IDE: <em>VisualStudio</em></h2>
         <p>My favorite IDE, by a wide margin, is Visual Studio (I’m currently using 2015 Ultimate.)
 It’s an incredibly powerful tool, and one that is an absolute joy to use.</p>

         <p>I occasionally use Xcode, which is pretty damn good.
 It’s not quite up to VisualStudio standards, but it’s dramatically better than any other tool I’ve used.</p>

         <p>I have, on occasion, been forced against my will to use Eclipse.
 Those occasions filled me with sadness and frustration.</p>

         <h2>Game Engine: <em>Unity 5</em></h2>
-        <p>I've been playing around quite a bit with virtual reality of late, and I've been really impressed by Unity 5.
+        <p>I've been working in virtual reality and augmented reality for a while now, and I've been really impressed by Unity 5.
 It's incredibly polished and mature.
-If I were working on large-scale projects with more than a handfull of collaborators I'd probably need to move to Unreal, but as an individual or for 2-3 person projects, it's tough to beat Unity.</p>
+If I were working on large-scale projects with more than a handfull of collaborators I'd probably consider moving to Unreal, but as an individual or for 2-5 person projects, it's tough to beat Unity.</p>

         <h2>Text Editor: <em>VisualStudio Code</em></h2>
         <p>When not in an IDE, my text editor of choice is VisualStudio Code.
 (I'm a recent convert from SublimeText, which I still use occsaionally.
 I also still find myself dipping into BBEdit from time to time.)
 In case you're wondering, the answer is Vi.
 Emacs is for communists.
 I'd rather use Pico than Emacs.</p>

         <h2>Source Control: <em>Git</em></h2>
-        <p>For source control, I use Git exclusively for personal projects (and am occasionally forced to use Perforce against my will at work.
-Obeyed under protest.)
-For public projects, that means GitHub, and for personal projects that aren't open source, I'm using Git-flavored Visual Studio Team Services.
+        <p>For source control, I use Git exclusively for personal projects (and am occasionally forced to use Perforce against my will at work, obeyed under protest.)
+For public projects, that means GitHub, and for personal projects that aren't open source, I'm using Git-flavored Visual Studio Team Services and a local git server on my NAS.
 I usually use either the command-line Git or the built-in integration in VisualStudio and/or VisualStudio Code.</p>

     </div>